Syf-Almjd/Flutter_Clean_Coded/README.md

 - **Scalable**: The codebase is organized in a way that makes it easy to scale your application as it grows.
 - **Test-Driven Development (TDD)**: An example of TDD is provided, demonstrating how to write unit and widget tests for your application.
 - **Dependency Injection**: The project uses the `get_it` package for managing dependencies, making it easy to inject dependencies and maintain a clean codebase.
-- **State Management**: A simple and effective state management example using the `provider` package is included.
+- **State Management**: A simple and effective state management example using the `Bloc` package is included.
 - **Theming**: Basic theming is set up with a customizable color palette to help you quickly style your app.
 - **Folder Structure**: The project follows a clean and organized folder structure to make it easy to locate and manage your code.